FAQS

 Can I participate in the parade?

 Yes you can.
-The River Pride Parade is still accepting registrations for vessels.
-All participating vessels must complete a waiver and read the full safety briefing.
-Find out more here.
+The River Pride Parade is accepting EOIs for vessels – Find out more here.

 Will the parade be accessible to people with disabilities?